AAUP Constitution

 6. An officer may be removed from office for cause by a two-thirds vote of the Council finding such cause and voting for removal at a duly called meeting of the Council after opportunity for a hearing by a process determined by the Council.

-7. Officers shall receive no salary, but they shall be reimbursed for reasonable expenses incurred in connection with the performance of their duties.
-This provision shall not prevent the Association from compensating officers’ institutions, or compensating directly officers who are part-time faculty members for salary of up to one course per semester, for release time from teaching or other assigned duties attributable to the officers’ participation in Association matters.
+7. Officers shall be reimbursed for reasonable expenses incurred in connection with the performance of their duties.
+This provision shall not prevent the Association from compensating officers’ institutions for release time from teaching or other assigned duties or compensating directly officers at an equivalent rate for the officers’ participation in Association matters.

 8. Those officers who are entrusted with funds of the Association or other Association property shall be bonded to provide protection against loss.